hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-azure-v2/03-centralize-deployments/assignment.md

     display: inline-block;
   }
 </style>
-The objective of this challenge is to configure remote state using your Terraform Cloud account.
+The objective of this challenge is to configure remote state using your HCP Terraform account.

 - When you perform the deployment of the `hashicat-azure` application, the Terraform code executes on your workstation.

-- We want to centralize and secure the associated Terraform state of your deployment in your Terraform Cloud workspace.
+- We want to centralize and secure the associated Terraform state of your deployment in your HCP Terraform workspace.

 1- Configure the workspace backend
 ===